MinaProtocol/mina/README-dev.md

 Quick start instructions:

 1. Start with Ubuntu 18 or run it in a virtual machine
+2. Clone the Mina repository (if you have not done that already):

+    ```sh
+    git clone git@github.com:MinaProtocol/mina.git
+    ```

-2. The MinaProtocol and o1-labs repositories do not accept the password authentication used by the https URLs.
+If you have already done that, remember that the MinaProtocol and o1-labs repositories do not accept the password authentication used by the https URLs.
 You must set GitHub repos to pull and push over ssh:

     ```sh
     git config --global url.ssh://git@github.com/.insteadOf https://github.com/